New legislation and a tight budget - is your business ready?

 So, What’s Changing?

 With Labour pledging not to increase tax for 'working people', there was only one place to turn to fill the £20bn fiscal black hole, with business' footing the bill.
+The Institute for Government (IFG) think tank stated that the changes create a gap between the cost for employers to hire a worker and the worker's actual earnings.
+Despite Reeves believing that businesses will absorb the cost by cutting costs or taking less profit, the reality is this means businesses must pay a higher national insurance rate on a larger portion of employee salaries, and will drive down the demand for talent.
 We do not expect another fiscal update until next Autumn, and employers face a tough year ahead with significant financial headwinds.
+The budget coincides with proposals to reform employments rights, and this also must be considered by employers when looking to their 2025 hiring strategies.

 What Can Employers Do?